s183578/41934-Advanced-BIM-Group-22/A3_UseCase/readme.md

 ### 3C: Information exchange
 5. Information Exchange: Fill out the excel template with the information for your planned tool / workflow.
 For this you will need access to the excel, and the Dikon document to help you specify the LOD (LOR,LOG,LOI) for each element you need for you tool / workflow.
-This can get confusing - don’t worry we can help 😊
 6. IFC: Describe the IFC entities and properties for each of the elements you identified in your information exchange.
 Describe the data that you need to:
 	* Find in the IFC
 	* Find in an external sources i.e. BR18
 	* Based on assumptions (useful when we don't have the 'real' data that we need for our tool)

 ### 3D: Value What is the potential improvement offered by this tool?